Jolanrensen/docProcessorGradlePlugin/README.md

 }
 ```

-For the processor to be detectable we need to add it to the
+For the processor to be detectable, we need to add it to the
 `src/main/resources/META-INF/services/nl.jolanrensen.docProcessor.DocProcessor` file:

 ```